Grate-Oracle-Lewot/GrateCrystal/README.md

 (Some of the following improvements are now available [in this tutorial](https://github.com/pret/pokecrystal/wiki/Improve-the-enemy-trainer-AI).)

 - In addition to using items on their highest-level Pokémon, trainers will now use items on their last remaining Pokémon.
-They will also avoid using items on a Pokémon that is currently afflicted with Perish Song.
+They will also avoid using items on a Pokémon that is currently afflicted with Perish Song, or on an un-Transformed Ditto.

 - Trainers will now switch out their Pokémon... like, ever, but also intelligently, based on factors such as remaining HP, volatile status conditions, and player and AI stat increases and decreases, with variations in this behavior depending on trainer class.
 This code was adapted from Lunatic Crystal by GetKosiorekt.